Knee pain when running. Part two. What to do.

 Let’s look at leg strength and conditioning first.
 This should be up there on all runner’s to-do lists in order to reduce the risk of overload injuries.
 A large study in 2013 found that strength and conditioning reduced the risk of overuse injury by almost 50%.
-What’s more, most running related injuries can be treated with a progressive strength and conditioning programme.
+What’s more, most running-related injuries can be treated with a progressive strength and conditioning program.

 We talked last week about the forces through the body with running and how tendons transfer these forces from the muscle to the bone.
 In that case, it would seem logical to improve the strength and condition of your leg muscles so that your body can absorb these forces more effectively.
 That is, improve The Tendon Tornado’s ability to block punches from his opponent.

 Here are the essential strength and conditioning exercises for runners: